Academic Support & Resources

 Students must have virus protection software installed on their computers and must update it regularly.
 Any infected files that are uploaded to the course servers will be deleted automatically to prevent the spread of infection.

-Note: Students will be able to access their course(s) in Blackboard four days prior to the official start date of the course.
+Note: Students will be able to access their course(s) in Blackboard four calendar days prior to the official start date of the course.

 Textbooks and Additional Course Materials